-- 77. We may give you a shorter notice period, or no notice period, if: - a) based on our reasonable opinion, it is necessary for us to act to manage an immediate risk; - b) you are insolvent, or go into bankruptcy, administration or another insolvency process, or enforcement action is taken against you by us or another credit provider; - c) we believe, on reasonable grounds, that you or a guarantor have not complied with the law or any requirement of a statutory authority; or - d) we have already given you a period to remedy a non-monetary default under paragraph 81. - 78.
-If you have an overdraft or ondemand facility, we may not be required to give you any notice when we require repayment.
+- 77. We may give you a shorter notice period, or no notice period, if: - a) the default is unable to be remedied; or - b) it is reasonable for us to do so to manage a material and immediate risk relating to the nature of the relevant default, your particular circumstances, or the value of the security; or - c) we have already given you a period to remedy the default under paragraph 81, and you have not remedied that default. - 78.
+If you have an overdraft or ondemand facility, we may not be required to give you any notice when we require repayment, but if a failure to repay that facility on demand also constitutes default under another loan with us, we will comply with this Chapter if we enforce that other loan based on that default.